vhrita/musa-bot/README.md

 - docs/BOT_CONFIG.md — Bot environment variables, defaults and behavior
 - youtube-resolver/README.md — Resolver usage, security and configuration
 - docs/TODO.md — Backlog and follow‑ups

+## 🧩 Resolver Notes (YouTube)

+- The resolver prefers YouTube Music when supported by `yt-dlp`.
+If the installed `yt-dlp` doesn't support the `ytmusicsearchN:` pseudo-URL, the resolver automatically disables this preference and falls back to `ytsearch` (YouTube) without spamming errors.
+- For richer metadata (including thumbnails) the resolver avoids `--flat-playlist` for searches, and supports cookies via `COOKIES_PATH`.

+## 🎛️ Playlist Ingestion UX

+- The first track is flushed immediately for quick playback start; subsequent items are added in batches (see env tuning above).
+- When the queue hits `MAX_QUEUE_SIZE`, the bot shows a friendly message with how to continue using `/playlist` and the suggested `offset`.
+- Dedupe option avoids adding duplicates within the same ingestion when enabled.

 ### 🐳 Docker Development
 ```bash